nstrauss/format-symphony-user/README.md

 2. Copy CSV containing student data with required columns to main folder.
 3. Run `python ./format_symphony_user.py`
 4. The resulting file will be ASCII formatted user data which can be used in a load user report.
 Name is whatever's set for ascii_name.
-5. If SFTP flag is used and SFTP fields configured the resulting file will be uploaded to `/Unicorn/Xfer/` directory.
+5. If the SFTP flag is used and SFTP fields are configured the resulting file will be uploaded to `/Unicorn/Xfer/` directory.
     * `python ./format_symphony_user.py -sftp`

 # SFTP Upload
 SFTP support is included using [pysftp](https://pysftp.readthedocs.io/).
 Modify the required `sftp` fields in `/config/symphony.conf` and then run `./format_symphony_user -sftp`. `-sftp/--sftp` is the only available argument.